Creating Wild with Jane Pike

 Not going there alone, as David Whyte says, means going in with perspective; the perspective I want to offer here, through the understandings he and many others have taught me, is that we have many allies in the natural world beyond what we might think.

-At all times, and in all circumstances, waiting to befriend us. if only we allow them.
+At all times, and in all circumstances,

 small stories